Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 logistic regression (a classification method that falls under the supervised learning framework in machine learning) and cluster analysis (a form of unsupervised learning).
-You will also learn about new methods

-that are more exclusively used in machine learning, such as random Forests, support vector machines, and neural networks.
+You will also learn about new methods that are more exclusively used in machine learning, such as random forests, support vector machines, and neural networks.
 We will keep formalisms to a minimum and focus on getting the intuition across, as well as providing practical tips.
-Our hope is this chapter will make you comfortable and familiar with machine learning vocabulary, concepts, and processes, and allow you to further explore and use these methods and tools in your own research and practice.
+Our hope is this chapter will make you comfortable and familiar with machine learning vocabulary, concepts, and processes, and allows you to further explore and use these methods and tools in your own research and practice.

 What is machine learning?